Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 Verdict: an older tool that looks modern on the face of it but has now been left behind by smarter AI in other proofreading software.
 Editing is okay but lacks fluency compared to the competition.
 Not great value for the price.

-Whitesmoke claims to detect hundreds of previously undetected spelling errors, as well as provide corrections for grammar, word choice, and also style mistakes.
+Whitesmoke claims to detect hundreds of previously undetected spelling errors, as well as provide corrections for its grammar check, word choice, and also style mistakes.
 Its products are based on Natural Language Processing (NLP) technology, featuring unique and patented Artificial Intelligence (AI) and algorithms for text analysis.

 The tool can be online-only or a full desktop app that integrates with Windows or macOS, or as a mobile app for iOS and Android.